andrerom/HiMVC/README.md

 Things that should be reconsidered:

 * How the RequestParser works including json/xml addapters
+* Consider changing the SiteAccess matching to work more like the Router / Route logic and hence be more flexible
+* Module loading needs a change to sync how path to module is define with the definition of the module class
-* If request param (GET parmeters) should be validated by controller before view cache is checked
+* If request param (GET parmeters) should be validated by controller before view cache is checked?
 * (...)

 #History?